 In a surprise announcement on Nov.
 8, 2019, Sony introduced its latest next-generation console, the PlayStation 5.
-The console’s full repertoire was later revealed in 2020 and includes a major update to the controller, the systems, and the graphics.
-It’ll come in two versions: one with a Blue-ray drive and the other without.
+The console’s full repertoire was revealed this month and included a major update to the controller, systems, and graphics.

+The PS5 comes in two versions: one with a Blue-Ray drive and the other without.
 Players will have the option to use the cloud to download all of their games in a smaller, lighter, and cheaper console.

 The full list of PS4 games available to play on the PS5 has yet to be confirmed, but the console’s 100 most-played games will be playable at launch, according to Mark Cerny, the lead architect of the PS4.

-Where to preorder the PS5
+Where to pre-order the PS5

 Both versions of the PS5 are available to pre-order now.